-I have been amazed with social entrepreneurs like Bill Drayton.
-He defined and promoted the term ‘social entrepreneur’ itself.
+Bill Drayton defined and promoted the term ‘social entrepreneur’ itself.
 As the founder and current chairman of Ashoka: Innovators for the public.
-It is an organization that dedicates itself to find and help social entrepreneurs around the world.
-He works as a chairman at Community Greens, Youth Venture and Get America Working!
+It is an organization that dedicates itself to finding and helping social entrepreneurs around the world.
+He works as a chairman at Community Greens, Youth Venture, and Get America Working!
 In addition to that, The Ashoka Foundation has sponsored over 2,100 fellows in 73 different countries.
 Some of these companies have gone on to develop leading social businesses that have made a huge impact on communities around the world.